zhevron/gqlgen-opentelemetry/README.md

 `IncludeVariables`: Whether to include variables and their values in the trace span attributes.
 (Default: `false`)

-`Tracer`: The OTEL tracer to use.
+`TracerProvider`: The OTEL tracer provider to instantiate a tracer from.
 If none is provided, the global OTEL tracer provider will be used.